althonos/pyrodigal/docs/guide/cli.rst

 - The input file for Pyrodigal can only be in FASTA format, GenBank is not supported.
+- Pyrodigal supports getting the input sequences through a pipe to *stdin*, however the stream cannot be compressed.
 - The GenBank output of Pyrodigal is a full GenBank record including the input sequence, unlike Prodigal which only outputs the features section.